conestack/yafowil.documentation/docs-source/architecture.rst

 Usually we have some common widgets, e.g. a pure textarea, and then we need some label, description, display encountered errors, maybe a table cell or an encapsulating div and so on.
 And it can be very different depending on the framework used or the design we need to implement.
 But the core functionality is always the same.
 In other words: The input field and its behavior is stable, the eye-candy around it is not.

 This is what the user of YAFOWIL can change with ease.
 We call this ``factory chain``.
 At factory time, when the widget is requested from the factory, additional configurations can be added by passing a colon separated list of names, like ``label:textarea`` or ``myproject.field:label:textarea`` and so on.
-Thus we can chain blueprints!
+Thus we can chain blueprints.

 Extractors in these chained blueprints are executed from right to left while all others are executed left to right.